numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 that provide such arrays, with numpy being at present the most prominent.

-When working with these kinds of arrays, there are two different ways we might want to define multiplication.
+When working with n-dimensional arrays, there are two different ways we might want to define multiplication.
 One is elementwise multiplication::